Connorville, Ohio

-Connorville is an unincorporated community and census-designated place in southern Jefferson County, Ohio.
+Connorville is an unincorporated community and census-designated place in southern Jefferson County, Ohio, United States.
 The population was 160 at the 2020 census.
 It is part of the Weirton–Steubenville metropolitan area.

 History

 Connorville originally had a coal mine employing 60 men.
 A post office called Connorville was established in 1899, and remained in operation until 1958.
 Besides the post office, Connorville had a country store.
 The community was first listed as a census-designated place prior to the 2020 census.

 Geography

 Connorville is in southern Jefferson County, in the center of Warren Township.
 Ohio State Route 150 runs along the southern side of the community, leading east 1.5 mi to Rayland and west 5 mi to Dillonvale.
 Connorville is in the valley of Short Creek, which flows east to the Ohio River at Rayland.

 Demographics

 Education

 Public education in Connorville is provided by the Buckeye Local School District.
 The campus of Buckeye Local High School is located in Connorville, although it has a Rayland mailing address.
 The current schools serving Connorville are: